 When does registration open?

-Registration opens in January of each year.
-You register and we learn who is interested in joining the program.
+Application opens in February.
+You apply and we learn who is interested in joining the program.

-And email blast will be sent to the membership with the link to registration for that year.
-And the link will be on the main page of Revision Quest and can be found in Events
+And email blast will be sent to the membership with the link to application for that year.
+And the link will be on the main page of Revision Quest and can be found in Events.

 Will the mentors know who they are choosing?

 No. All submissions are blind.
 There is no personal information on the manuscript submission or on the artistic statement.
 Only the Mentor Coordinator has your personal data.

 How does the Mentor Committee select students?

 The Mentor Committee reviews all of the Submission Packets received and prepares them for submission to various mentors.